-Select Assets>Create>Sprites and then select the placeholder sprite you want to make (square, triangle, diamond, hexagon, or polygon).
+Select Assets > Create > 2D > Sprite and then select the placeholder sprite you want to make (square, circle, capsule, isometric diamond, hexagon flat-top, hexagon pointed-top, 9-sliced).

 Your new placeholder sprite appears as a white shape in the asset folder you currently have open.
 The new sprite’s name defaults to its shape name but you have the option to rename your sprite when it is first created.
 If you are not sure what you want to call it, leave it as the default; you can change it later by clicking on it.